aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-multus.md

 ![Multus allows pods to have multiple network interfaces](/images/multus.png)

-Following the procedure below to set up Multus as illustrated in the previous diagrams.
+Follow the procedure below to set up Multus as illustrated in the previous diagrams.

 ## Install and configure Multus